ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-one-host.md

 Visit the AWS console and verify the resources created by AWS Load Balancer Controller.

-Pay close attention to the certificate attached to the `HTTPS (443)` listener in the load balancer.

-## Step 5: Add Record in Route 53

-Go to AWS Route 53 and add an `A` record (e.g `api.example.com`) for your domain that points to the Load Balancer.
-You can use alias to point the subdomain to the load balancer that was created.
+Also, go to AWS Route 53 and verify the record (`api.example.com`) that was added by ExternalDNS.

-## Step 6: Access App Using Route 53 DNS
+## Step 5: Access App Using Route 53 DNS

 Once the load balancer is in `Active` state, you can hit the subdomain you created in Route 53 and verify if everything is working properly.